 The Metrics and Targets section is about enabling primary users to understand how an entity measures and manages its climate-related risks and opportunities.

-One of several metrics identified in this section are the proposed disclosure requirements around greenhouse gas (GHG) emissions.
+Entities are required to disclose scope 1,2 and 3 greenhouse gas (GHG) emissions.
 Legislation requires these to be assured.
 Directors should understand how an entity can get started on measuring its emissions, and ways to reduce an entity’s emissions footprint.

 First-time adoption provisions